 The seafront at Clacton was taken over on the Saturday as the rally came to town, setting up its service park where all could come and see just what all the fuss was about.
 The stage was set and on Sunday morning in perfect weather conditions, a little over 100 crews entered the first stage.
 There was however some trouble on Stage 5, where a local farmer in the Great Bentley area spoilt the day for many, by threatening to block the stage if cars were to race past, this resulted in the stage being cut short; much to the disappointment of local residents who were looking forward to watching the cars.

 Many had travelled from all over to be here at this groundbreaking rally, be that as competitors taking part, marshals volunteering their time to ensure the safe running or as spectators.
-On the country roads and lanes, through the country side and farm lands they raced, one got the feeling that we were watching a rally over in Europe in a country like Belgium for example.
-What stood out was the amount of locals from the area who had come out to enjoy their first taste of rallying and the reactions of them both throughout and after was truly amazing; as many took to social media to talk in such a positive manner of the great time that they experienced.
-Competitors reported of the great reception that they received both in stage and on the road sections, as on lookers waved back at them when they tooted their horns.
+On the country roads and lanes, through the countryside and farmlands they raced, one got the feeling that we were watching a rally over in Europe in a country like Belgium for example.
+What stood out was the number of locals from the area who had come out to enjoy their first taste of rallying and the reactions of them both throughout and after was truly amazing; as many took to social media to talk in such a positive manner of a great time that they experienced.
+Competitors reported of the great reception that they received both in stage and on the road sections, as onlookers waved back at them when they tooted their horns.